keeganosler/PhysPi/README.md

 ### Data Read-In

 The data being interpreted by the SHT75 sensors consists of values of temperature (in degrees celsius) and humidity.
+The sensors also record a measure of dewpoint, but this is not being used for our purposes.
+Initially, the data is set up to record using programming on the Arduino board (2sht.ino) and this is sent to the Rasperry Pi via serial connection.

 ## Future Work and Extensions